 It's possible that at various times throughout the race, you will start to doubt yourself and your ability to finish.
 If that happens, drown out those negative thoughts by repeating positive ones.
 You can do this.
-One mile at a time.
-Run the mile you're in.
+One kilometre at a time.
 You are capable and strong, and you deserve to see this through.
 Repeat those words, focus on slowing down your breathing, and your mind will be back in the race in no time.